melihkmnce/Turkish-Sentiment-Analysis/README.md

 "interface.py" is the Python file that creates the visual user interface of the application and interacts with the user.

+"review_file.py" opens a "pkl" file and analyzes the type of content.

 "comments.csv" includes 15.000 Turkish comments.

 15% of the data is reserved for testing.